pdrinhobarbosa/droid-persistence-lib/README.md

 	private String password;
 }
 ```
-	For this situation, your database must have a column for User at People's table.

-	The lib will put the '_id' attribute at this column.

-	If you create a new People, the lib will create a new User if this not exist.

-	But to get a People from database, the lib will put only a User object with '_id' attribute of User loaded.

-	Use @DplObject(save=false) to define relationship with sub-object, but don't save on cascade.

 - Many_To_One and Many_To_Many: (use @DplList)

 	The @DplList Annotation is used to identify your Collections